-- Need a Reset of the existing system in Rohingya Response: Local-led action is an ideal solution - No direct implementation by the UN and INGO - Direct funding to Local NGO/actor at least 50% - Appoint local staff and use local resources (salt, dry fish, cloths, other available goods) - Invest in the livelihood and skill development sector. - INGO and UN Offices should be revised and relocated from Cox's Bazar to reduce management costs. - Need a comprehensive dashboard for the funding mechanism in Rohingya response
+- Need to Reset the system in Rohingya Response. - No direct implementation by UN agencies and INGOs. - At least 50% Direct funding to Local NGO/actors - ♦ Appoint local staff and use local resources (salt, dry fish, cloths, other available goods). - INGO and UN Offices should be revised and squeezes from Cox's Bazar to reduce management cost. - Need comprehensive dashboard for funding mechanism in Rohingya response. - The pooled fund should be managed by a consortium of local NGO, not by a locally originated so-called international NGO.
+There should not be any intermediaries in this fund management.